+- 1).
 All Saginaw recirculating ball steering gears (power, manual, variable ratio, etc) are designed so that when the car is driven straight down the road, the steering gear should be exactly on its design center.
-This is because the gear teeth inside the steering gear were manufactured with slight interference or a "high spot" exactly on center to insure a crisp and precise steering feel.
+This is because the gear teeth inside the steering gear was manufactured with slight interference or a "high spot" exactly on center to insure a crisp and precise steering feel.
 Starting about one half turn either side of center, the gear mesh actually has a small amount of clearance designed into it.
-If your steering gear is not exactly on center when the car is driving straight, you could be feeling some "looseness" in your steering from this designed-in gear mesh clearance.

-Second, the steering column is designed such that the turn signal switch will cancel equally from right and left turns with the column right on its design center position.

-Third, the left and right tie rods depend upon the gear being on center so that they will be of roughly equal length with the proper front wheel toe settings.
+If your steering gear is not exactly on center when the car is driving straight, you could be feeling some "looseness" in your steering from this designed-in gear mesh clearance. - 2).
+Starting in 1969 all Saginaw locking steering columns were designed such that the turn signal switch cancels equally from right and left turns with the column right on its design center position.
+The canceling cam has a very limited movement since it sticks through the steering column locking plate.
+So locking steering columns have a 12 o'clock position just like steering gears. - 3).
+The left and right tie rods depend upon the gear being on center so that they will be of roughly equal length with the proper front wheel toe settings.